fbsamples/typefast/client/README.md

 ### From source - Reloading on file changes

-TypeFast use a build tool chain to package and transpile all the JSX files and ES6 javascript into a single file.
+TypeFast uses webpack to package and transpile all the JSX files and ES6 javascript into a single file.
 When developing on the UI you can make sure that any changes to the source file are automatically recompiled by running the following commands from the client directory root:

 ```
-  npm run watch
+  npm run dev
 ```

 # Development Notes